atique24/git-selenium-framework2/README.md

 🔵 Supports Class Level SetUp and TearDown.
 Fresh browser session will be created for each TestClass.

-🔵 Can use python default Assert or assertPy for Assertions.
+🔵 Can use python default Assert or assertPy for Assertions